pfnet/pytorch-pfn-extras/docs/source/user_guide/quick_start.rst

     :language: python
     :caption: quick_start_save.py

-The saved model parameters are stored in a file path including the timing they were saved under ``./result``.
+The model parameters are stored with a file name that includes the time they were saved under ``./result``.

 Snapshots are generated using ``state_dict()``.
 Please refer to the official PyTorch `docs <https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference>`_ for how to load the model.